 Personalized Trading Card Encapsulation

-PSA can also encapsulate your personalized trading cards, tickets or photos in our sonically-sealed holder.
-This service gives you the ability to preserve and protect precious items such as little league trading cards, photos or tickets in our protective holder.
+PSA can also encapsulate your personalized little league trading cards, photos or tickets in our sonically-sealed holder.
+This service gives you the ability to preserve and protect these precious items creating a real keepsake you’ll always treasure.
 A special green label allows you to personalize the information printed on the insert.
 Four lines (a maximum of 29 characters per line) are available for you to customize the description.
-If you don't have any custom trading cards to submit, no problem.
-Visit MyTradingCards.com to learn how you can create your own.
-It's inexpensive and it makes for a real keepsake you'll always treasure.
 From sports to birthdays, even graduations and weddings, the possibilities are endless.